-While the program is paused, a paused icon replaces the run icon.
+While the program is paused, the run icon is replaced by a paused icon.
 The sampling interval will continue to accumulate, but no samples will be taken until the RUNNING state is restored by pressing the RESUME [F3] key:

 Notice: The interval continues to accumulate when the program is paused.